ncatlab/nlab-content/pages/4645.md

 $$

-for all choice of indices.
+for all choices of indices.
 This is the component-version of the familiar invariance statement

 $$
   \sum_i P(t_1, \cdots, t_{i-1}, [t_c, t_i], t_{i+1}, \cdots , t_k)